Hell houses, and other dramatic scenes at Halloween

 Neopagan) pulling out a gun and shooting a classmate.

-note: It may be worth mentioning that no Goth,
+note: It may be worth mentioning that, to our knowledge, no Goth,

 Satanist, Wiccan or other Neopagan student has ever

-been involved in a school shooting in North America.]
+been initiated a school shooting in North America.]

 The following information sources were used to prepare and update the above